isiaq-ibrahim/email_sender/README.md

 ```

 🔐 Security Warning

 Do not hardcode your email credentials in the script, especially if you're pushing to a public repository.
 Use environment variables or a .env file for better security.

 📄 License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 🙌 Contributions

 Contributions, issues, and suggestions are welcome!
 Feel free to fork this repo and submit a pull request.

 📫 Contact

 If you found this project helpful or have questions, feel free to connect with me on LinkedIn https://www.linkedin.com/in/isiaq-ibrahim-468588156/ or drop a message!

+🔍 Is this the same as MailHog?

+Short answer: No, your implementation is not the same as MailHog.

+### 🧠 Here's the difference:

+#### ✅ My Script:
+- Sends real emails via Gmail’s SMTP server (smtp.gmail.com).
+- Requires actual credentials (email and password).
+- Sends messages to real email addresses on the internet.
+- Ideal for production or small automation tasks, but risky without proper credential handling.

+#### 🛠️ MailHog:
+- MailHog is a local email testing tool.
+- It intercepts and captures outgoing emails without actually sending them.
+- Provides a web UI and API to view emails sent by your application.
+- Safe for testing — no emails ever reach the internet.
+- Commonly used during development to test email content, formatting, etc., without spamming real inboxes.